wuyangjack/mini-google/README.md

 ![alt text](https://github.com/wuyangjack/MiniGoogle/blob/master/Screenshots/screenshot-1.png "The front page of our search engine.")

-The result returned by searching "apple computer".
-It shows relevant webpages, as well as wikipedia and e-commerce links.
-It only took less than one second to find over ten thousand results (we are using three medium EC2 instances).
+**The search result is instaneous, relevant and comprehensive.** The sceenshot below shows result returned by searching "apple computer".
+It took less than one second to find over ten thousand relevant results (we are using three medium EC2 instances).
+It also shows links from authoritive websites (e.g., wikipedia) and e-commerce platforms (e.g., Amazon).

 ![alt text](https://github.com/wuyangjack/MiniGoogle/blob/master/Screenshots/screenshot-2.png "The search result returned by searching \"apple computer\"")